Add to your Claude Code skills

 "promptInjectionRan": true

 }mcp-observatory is an open-source ai agents skill for AI coding assistants such as Claude Code, Codex CLI, and ChatGPT, built by KryptosAI.
-Test, secure, and monitor MCP servers before agents depend on them.
-It has 145 GitHub stars.
+CI-native security testing for MCP servers.
+Attack simulation, schema drift detection, and health scoring before agents depend on them.
+It has 176 GitHub stars.

 Yes. mcp-observatory passed SkillsLLM's automated security scan — a dependency vulnerability audit plus prompt-injection heuristics — with no high-severity issues.
 You can read the full report in the Security Report section on this page.